 The Adolescent Kit for Expression and Innovation is a comprehensive toolkit designed to help humanitarian and development organizations support children (ages 10-18yr) affected by conflict, disasters and humanitarian crisis.
-To date, the Adolescent Kit is in use in 21 countries throughout the world.
+To date, the Adolescent Kit is in use in 21 countries throughout the world and has positively impacted the lives of over a million children.

 In addition to my role as the lead product designer, I was also the acting design coordinator.
 As the design coordinator, I lead a coordinated effort between UNICEF HQ, UNICEF country offices, UNICEF Supply Division, implementing partners, technical experts, consultants, a graphic design firm, translators, a video production firm, funders, as well as global manufacturers and suppliers in the design, development and launch of the Adolescent Kit.